OpenTreeAPP/OpenTreeAPP/_pages/project.md

 date: 2022-1-22
 ---
 ##  OpenTree Project
+Trees are one of the best ways to capture and store atmospheric carbon.
 > We need to act now.
 > we need more trees.
 > we need to protect the ones we already have.